ccheshirecat/volant/docs/start/installation.md

 4. Ensure `~/.volant/run` and `~/.volant/logs` directories exist.
 5. Write `/etc/systemd/system/volantd.service` with:
    - `ExecStart=/usr/local/bin/volantd`
+   - `WorkingDirectory=/var/lib/volant`
-   - `Environment` variables for kernel/initramfs/bridge/runtime dirs.
+   - `Environment` variables for kernel/bridge/runtime dirs (`VOLANT_KERNEL=/var/lib/volant/kernel/bzImage`)
-   - Log redirection to `/var/log/volant/volantd.log`.
+   - Log redirection to `~/.volant/logs/volantd.log`.
-6. (Optional) `systemctl daemon-reload && systemctl enable --now volantd`.
+6. `systemctl daemon-reload && systemctl enable --now volantd`.

-> Generate artifacts with `make build-browser-artifacts` if you prefer local kernel/initramfs; pass their paths via `--kernel` / `--initramfs` or environment variables (`VOLANT_KERNEL`, `VOLANT_INITRAMFS`).
+> The initramfs is baked into the kernel.
+If you want to build your own initramfs, use `build/bake.sh` and then rebuild the Cloud Hypervisor kernel (CONFIG_INITRAMFS_SOURCE) from https://github.com/cloud-hypervisor/linux, producing a `bzImage`.
+Place the resulting `bzImage` at `/var/lib/volant/kernel/bzImage` or provide a URL via `--kernel-url`.

 ## Manual Uninstall